-Where is Georgia state in the United States?
+Where is Georgia?
+Location of Georgia in the United States.

 Georgia is a southern state in the United States of America.
 With Alabama to the west and South Carolina to the northeast, Georgia sits north of Florida.
 Tennessee and North Carolina both border Georgia to the north.
 Georgia borders South Carolina in the northeast, along with the Atlantic Ocean predominantly in the east.